 Then he said to me, “Son of man, these bones are the whole house of Israel.
 Behold, they say, ‘Our bones are dried up, and our hope is lost; we are indeed cut off.’
 Therefore prophesy, and say to them, Thus says Yahweh the Lord: Behold, I will open your graves and raise you from your graves, O my people.
 And I will bring you into the land of Israel.
 And you shall know that I am Yahweh, when I open your graves, and raise you from your graves, O my people.
 And I will put my spirit within you, and you shall live, and I will set you in your own land.”
 (Ezek 37:7-14)

 ‘Breath’, ‘wind’ and ‘spirit’ in Ezekiel’s prophecy are all the same word, ruach, the same word as denotes the Spirit of God (Gen 1:2).
-Without the spirit which God breathes into a child when he knits the parts together in the womb (Job 10:11, Ps 139:13, Eccl 11:5) the body is lifeless, just as Adam’s body was lifeless.
-How can any believer assent to the doctrine that there is no such thing as spirit?
+Without the spirit which God breathes into a child as he knits the parts together in the womb (Job 10:11, Ps 139:13, Eccl 11:5) the body is lifeless, just as Adam’s body was lifeless.
+How can any believer assent to the doctrine that spirit is a form of matter?
 Rising from the dead, will he be content with the reconstitution of flesh and bones?
 Are we just atoms obeying the laws of physics?

-The resurrection of the martyred prophets in ‘the’ cloud – the cloud of God’s presence (e.g. Ex 24:15, I Ki 8:11) – is a sign to the enslaved and exiled Jews that their forefathers also are about to rise, though the seven bowls of wrath must come first.
+The resurrection of the martyred prophets in ‘the’ cloud – the cloud enshrouding the land at this time? – is a sign to the enslaved and exiled Jews that their forefathers also are about to rise, though the bowls of wrath must come first.

 He will raise a signal for the nations